 — THA GREAT (@NipseyHussle) March 31, 2019

 Yes I was failing classes.
-Yes I had the worst possible nemesis actively harassing me almost daily.
-Yes my dad was still in and out of my life, even though he knew new bullies were threatening me.
-Yes there were talks of suspending me from school, something unheard of, there, at that time.
+Yes I had the toughest kid in school after me.
+Yes my dad was in and out of my life.
+Yes there were talks of suspending me, something unheard of at the time.